SaminSarker05/Smile-Detector/README.md

 # Smile-Detector
-An AI program that can detect a face smiling
+An AI program that detects a face smiling using opencv xml data